Master the art of small talk by giving your complete attention to others and truly listening.

 It all comes down to treating a person right.
 Respect, honesty, authenticity, being genuinely interested in other people and showing kindness are all it takes to become a small talk master.Diane Weston

-Sometimes you, Weston proposes, and your conversation partner just won’t mesh.
+Weston acknowledges that sometimes you and your conversation partner just won’t mesh.
 She wants you to understand that this is not anyone’s fault.
 If your partner’s eyes glaze over, gently excuse yourself when you can.

-Weston returns again and again to her theme: you can learn to handle small talk and practice brings improvement.
-What sets her advice apart from myriad books on learning to break the ice is Weston’s perky, enthusiastic voice and her heartfelt belief in the methods she espouses.
-She seems to really care that you break out of isolation and learn to connect.
+Weston returns again and again to her theme: you can learn to handle small talk, and you’ll improve as you practice.
+Weston’s perky, enthusiastic voice and her heartfelt belief in the methods she advocates set her advice apart from myriad books on learning to break the ice.
+She really seems to care about helping you break out of isolation and learn to connect.
 Weston writes for a specific readership: the shy.
-If you don’t qualify, this is not for you.
-If you do, her insights will likely prove helpful.
+If you don’t qualify, this isn’t for you.
+If you do, her insights are likely to prove helpful.